tamartsi/association_analyses_class/5_hetvars_strat.md

 Dealing with heterogeneity (2) stratified analysis
 --------------------------------------------------

-\begin{itemize}
-\item I used only first 100 SNPs, because there are so many missing SNPs when considering all variants, too many people were removed and the algorithm did not converge.
+-   I used only first 100 SNPs, because there are so many missing SNPs when considering all variants, too many people were removed and the algorithm did not converge.
-\item Alternatively, I could have imputed allele counts to the mean.
+-   Alternatively, I could have imputed allele counts to the mean.
-\end{itemize}

 ``` r
 close(gds)
 ```